FDio/vpp/docs/gettingstarted/developers/vnet.md

 data SHOULD be 0x60, and should begin an ipv6 packet header.

 Downstream consumers of these data SHOULD pay attention to the protocol hint.
-They MUST tolerate inaccurate hints, which WILL occur from time to time.
+They MUST tolerate inaccurate hints, which MAY occur from time to time.

 ### Dispatch Pcap Trace Debug CLI